pokusio/le-defi/README.md

 And since the discussions with the people I cross roads with, on the subject, keeps being jut beer non-sense, I decided to open this repo, where I will challenge anyone in this world, to give a proof, that there exist any open source blockchain project in this world.

-And until you open an issue on this repo, I will bring around beers this public repo on my mobile phone, to prove to all the beer drinkers :
-* That they are engineers and they keep stating facts they have never ever verified themselves
-* which is very astonishing
-* that there is not one engineer in this world, who was able to bring any proof.
+And until anyone in this world gives a proof, I will make every engineer, in every bar, and in every conference room in this world, admit he does not have any proof, of the existence of any free open source blockchain project :

+Either he admits it, or he opens an issue on this repo, and he will therefore admit it, or let all of his friends, weeks after week, witness that he never opened any issue, and did not give any proof.

-* Then, I will explain to all of my colleagues, that obviously, if such a project actually existed, it would take just five seconds to any engineer in this world to bring in a proof : we all, every last one of us, prepare automated recipes for our companies' solutions.
+Also, I will explain to all of those interested in the subject, that obviously, if such a project actually existed, it would take just five seconds to any engineer in this world to bring in a proof :

-And, trhe more times passes by, the strong a proof, that repo will be.
+* we all, every last one of us, prepare automated recipes for our companies' products.
+* so giving a proof would take 5 to ten seconds : giving an http link to the README.md that explains how to use the automated recipes.

 Finally, I will not just wait for a proof :
 * every time I fall on anything that looks like a blockchain
 * I am going to try
 * If it works, I will publishe automated recipe here, to give a proof, put an end to boring stupid conversations
 * and finally can get pissed off with beer and interestign, intelligent matters.
-* but until there exists one such proof, I will increase the list of people who publish things about the blockchain, pretending "it works", while I have iosolated bugs, and nothing actually works.
-I have called  it **the broken list**.
+* but until there exists one such proof, I will increase the list of people who publish things about the blockchain, pretending "it works", while I have iosolated bugs, and nothing actually works :
+  * I have called  it **the broken list**.
+  * It a a list of issues I have opened, with for each, a fully docuemented process to reporduce the bug I reported.

 Because I think it is the least we can do, to have a scientific proof of anything we state to people who pay, and trust us, engineers.